scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

 The model achieves a 60% harmonic mean of precision & recall (F1 score) and it is predicting that Bernie Sanders has the highest average sentiment prediction, while Donald Trump has the lowest.
 This is in-line with the results from the Iowa and New Hampshire primaries, since the data from the N.Y.
 Times was run through February 2020.
 Please refer to the "Findings & Results" section below for more information on the findings.

+What does the Sentiment Analysis Pipeline actually do?
 At a high level, the sentiment_analysis_pipe() function in the nyt_sentiment_analyzer.py script will perform the following functions:
     1) Read in data from multiple N.Y.Times .csv files from a specified directory into a single DataFrame.
 Files contain data about N.Y.
 Times Articles about U.S. Presidential Candidates scraped from the Article Search API.
     2) Then it will pre-process the data, engineer additional features, as well as label the data using TextBlob sentiment analysis     scores.